᠎᠎᠎

 This browser-based utility analyzes the frequency of occurrence of letters in the given plaintext or ciphertext and prints the letter counts, percentages, and totals in the output.
 It can also analyze the distribution of bigrams (pairs of letters), trigrams (triplets of letters), and n-grams (n consecutive letters).
 Created by cryptonerds from team Browserling.

-Check out our project Browserling – anonymous cloud browser.
+Check out our main project!
+Browserling

 Analysis Mode and Length